career education, information, advice and guidance

 Experiences in the workplace, with employers and further/ higher education

-Students, as part of their careers curriculum work, will complete a CEIAG unit which has been specifically developed for Dv8 students.
+Students, as part of their careers curriculum work, will learn about CEIAG which has been specifically developed for Dv8 students.
 Assessments and assignments and other activities related to CEIAG will be captured on Arbor as with any of their vocational units.
 This will include:

 - IAG sessions 121 with an advisor